Free New Mexico Rental Lease Agreement Templates (7) | PDF | Word

 Renewing a Lease

-No “political subdivision” or “home rule municipality” may enact rent control requirements during rent renewals or otherwise (N.M.
+A “political subdivision” or “home rule municipality” may not adopt rent control laws during rent renewals or otherwise (N.M.
 Stat.
 Ann. § 47-8A-1(A)).

 Unclaimed Property